 It is important to stay in contact with customers even if your business is not able to operate right now and hopefully you have done so.
 If your health and wellness business has been radio silent, you may find it much harder to come back.
 Stopping communication or ending marketing of your business is not the move here.

 You’ve built a relationship with your clients.
-Nurture it during this time of uncertainty by:
+Nurture it during this time:

-- Checking in with clients to provide updates on your business or offering them helpful tools to cope or educate themselves right now.
+- Check in with clients to provide updates on your business or offering them helpful tools to cope or educate themselves.
 Use our email marketing templates for direct assistance; includes a template specific to long-absence re-engagement.

-- Keeping clients posted on your re-opening dates or change in hours.
+- Keep clients posted on your re-opening dates or change in hours.

-- Highlighting new services or changes in your business model.
+- Highlight new services or changes in your business model.

-- Leveraging social media to connect with your customer base and share offers and discounts to followers.
+- Leverage social media to connect with your customer base and share offers and discounts to followers.

-- Reaching out to customers with cancelled or current appointments to reschedule.
+- Contact customers with cancelled or current appointments to reschedule.

 If your budget is tight, lean heavily on affordable (or even free) digital marketing tools, such as email campaigns and social media.
 Once you have a re-opening date, begin to offer online scheduling to fill up your appointments.
 You might also consider partnering with other local businesses for re-opening events and promotions.